coreruleset/documentation/content/deployment/exceptions.md

 The above rule will remove rule 123.
-When ModSecurity starts up it will add rule 123 into its internal data structures and when it processes SecRuleRemoveById it will then remove it from it\'s internal data structures.
-The rule will not be processed for any transaction as by the time ModSecurity reaches the point where it\'s processing requests, the rule simply no longer exists.
+When ModSecurity starts up it will add rule 123 into its internal data structures and when it processes SecRuleRemoveById it will then remove it from it's internal data structures.
+The rule will not be processed for any transaction as by the time ModSecurity reaches the point where it's processing requests, the rule simply no longer exists.

-The SecRuleUpdate\* modifications are a bit more complicated.
+The `SecRuleUpdate*` modifications are a bit more complicated.
 They have the capability to update a target or action based on some identifier.
 The update target rule is perhaps the simpler of the two to use.
 Modifying Targets (Variables) is easy, you can either append or replace.
-To append you simply only list one argument after SecRuleUpdateTargetBy\*.
+To append you simply only list one argument after `SecRuleUpdateTargetBy*`.
 This is great for adding exceptions as you can restrict a certain index of a collection from being inspected

 ```apache